justincarter/docker-workbench/README.md

 1. To make it easy to create Docker machines in VirtualBox with sensible defaults (CPUs, disk size, RAM, etc)
 2. To make it easy to run multiple containerised web applications without managing DNS, hosts files or ports
 3. To provide a standard `/workbench` shared folder to allow `docker-compose` volumes work the same for multiple users, cross-platform
+4. To allow mobile, tablet and other network devices to easily access the containerised applications

 ## Installation